fb-pixel

 When the beneficiary contributes the amount to their RRSP, they can claim a deduction to offset that taxable income inclusion.
 Keep in mind, though, that the beneficiary’s RRSP contribution room doesn’t change.

-To avoid possible pitfalls, have your clients review their beneficiary designations to keep them updated and make sure their will matches everything else to avoid financial disasters like this one.
+To avoid possible pitfalls: have your clients review their beneficiary designations to keep them updated and make sure their will matches everything else.

 What happens to their RRIFs?